RDycore/RDycore/docs/user/mms.md

 ### Convergence studies

-The `convergence` sub-subsection is optional and contains the following parameters for performing convergence studies that determine whether the MMS problem has been solved successfully for each solution component:
+The optional `convergence` sub-subsection contains the following parameters for performing convergence studies that determine whether the MMS problem has been solved successfully for each solution component:

-* `num_refinements`: the number of times the domain (and timestep) are refined uniformly to test the rate of convergence of the solution error
+* `num_refinements`: the number of times the domain (and timestep) are refined uniformly to test the rate of convergence of the solution error.
+This parameter is required if your input file has a `convergence` section.
 * `expected_rates`: a sub-subsection with `L1`, `L2`, and `Linf`
-  entries giving the expected rates of convergence for the appropriate error norms.
+  entries for each relevant component name giving the expected rates of convergence for the appropriate error norms.
+Each of the component names and expected rates are optional, so you can specify only those you want to use as pass/fail criteria.